Hesperian Health Guides

 OR

-• They had the first 3 doses and at least one booster within the last 10 years.
+• they had the series of 3 doses as a baby and at least one booster within the last 10 years.

-To know which medicines to prevent tetanus are needed, it is best to know if the person has had a vaccine against tetanus and when.
+To know which medicines are needed to prevent tetanus after a wound, you need to know if the person has been vaccinated against tetanus and when.
 Many people do not know if they have had these vaccines.
-If their vaccination history is unknown, give medicines as if they are not up-to-date with their vaccines.
+If their vaccination history is unknown, give medicines as if they have not been vaccinated.

 Tetanus vaccine

-• Vaccines to prevent tetanus often come combined with other vaccines.
-Abbreviations for such vaccines include: DPT, Tdap, Td, Dt and others.
+• Vaccines to prevent tetanus often come combined with vaccines to prevent other illnesses.
+Abbreviations for such vaccines include DPT, Tdap, Td, and Dt.

 • Older children get 3 booster injections of DTP or another combination vaccine to prevent diphtheria and tetanus (such as Td or Dt).